qtzar/auth0-spring-security-mvc/README.md

 `auth0.loginRedirectOnFail` - This is the URL context path for the page to redirect to upon failure.
 Should start with `/`

+`auth0.base64EncodedSecret` - This is a boolean value indicating whether the Secret used to verify the JWT is base64 encoded.
+Default is `true`

+`auth0.authorityStrategy` - This indicates whether authorization `claims` against the Principal shall be `GROUPS`, `ROLES` or `SCOPE` based.
+Default is `ROLES`

-`auth0.servletFilterEnabled` - This is a boolean value that switches having an authentication filter enabled On / Off.
+`auth0.servletFilterEnabled` - This is a boolean value that switches having an authentication filter enabled.
+Should be `false`

-`auth0.defaultAuth0WebSecurityEnabled` - This is a boolean value that switches having the default config enabled On / Off.
+`auth0.defaultAuth0WebSecurityEnabled` - This is a boolean value that switches having the default config enabled.
+Should be `false`

 ## Extension Points in Library